NREL's state-of-the-art research facilities provide the venue for groundbreaking innovations and collaboration in energy systems integration.

-The Energy Systems Integration Facility can be used to design, test, and analyze components and systems to enable economic, reliable integration of renewable electricity, fuel production, storage, and building efficiency technologies with the U.S. electricity delivery infrastructure.
+NREL's Energy Systems Integration Facility (ESIF) houses research to overcome challenges related to the interconnection of distributed energy systems with and the integration of clean energy technologies into the electricity grid.
+At the ESIF, researchers collaborate with industry and utilities to design, test, and analyze components and systems to enable economic, reliable integration of clean electricity, fuel production, storage, and building efficiency technologies with the U.S. electricity delivery infrastructure.

 At NREL's Vehicle Testing and Integration Facility, researchers collaborate with automakers, charging station manufacturers, utilities, and fleet operators to assess charging, communication, and control technology and modify plug-in electric vehicles to play an active role in building and grid management.

 Energy Storage Laboratory